array415/angular-pokemon-lab/README.md

   1. Successfully navigate to an index.html *(hint: no serving!)*.
 That page will:
     * display all of the pokemon.
     * show the image, name, element, strength, and weakness for each poke.
-    * include a link to the show poke page on the name of each poke.
+    * display a form for creating a new poke.
-  2. For each pokemon in the index have the following:
+  3. For each pokemon in the index have the following:
-    * a delete button that deletes the specific poke from the database and, when successfully deleted, removes that pokemon entry from the pokemon index page.
+    * a delete button that deletes the specific poke from the database and, if successful, removes that pokemon entry from the page.
     * an edit button that reveals a form for the user to edit the attributes of the poke.
-    	* The edit form will have a save button that sends the edits to the database and, when successfully updated, redirects the user to the home page.
+    	* The edit form will have a save button that sends the edits to the database and, if successful, displays the new pokemon on the page.
-    * have a cancel button that does not save any of the changes the user just made.
+    * have a cancel button that does not save any of the changes the user just made and clears the form.

 ![](http://cdn.pokestache.com/2014/3/15/de964d3caf9ea5e0b5fe0718dc7a0a98.gif)